XiansAiPlatform/XiansAi.Website/docs/2-instructions/2-without-instructions.md

 }
 ```

+The `ComposerActivity` class:

+- Inherits from `BaseActivity` and implements `IComposerActivity`
+- Handles communication with Gemini's API
+- Contains methods to:
+    - Generate poems using provided keywords
+    - Format the API request payload
+    - Parse the API response

-## Gemini API Key
+## 3. Configure Gemini API Access

+You'll need a Gemini API key to use the service:

-Obtain a Gemini API key from the [Gemini API Key](https://aistudio.google.com/apikey) page.
+1. Get your API key from [Gemini API Key](https://aistudio.google.com/apikey)

-update your .env file with the Gemini API key.
+2. Add it to your `.env` file:

 ```.env
 GEMINI_API_KEY=<your-gemini-api-key>
 ```

-## 3. Run the flow
+## 4. Setup the Runner

-Create a new program.cs file and add the following code to it.
+Create `Program.cs` to run the flow:

 `> Program.cs`